By Saul Mcleod , updated 2020Download Revision Notes as a PDF

 Procedure: Milgram wanted to see whether people would obey a legitimate authority figure when given instructions to harm another human being.

-To test this he created a set up in which two participants were assigned either the role of a teacher (this was always given to the true participant) or learner (a confederate called Mr. Wallace).
+He conducted a lab experiment in which two participants were assigned either the role of a teacher (this was always given to the true participant) or learner (a confederate called Mr. Wallace).

 The teacher and learner were put into separate rooms.
 The teacher was then asked by the experimenter (who wore a lab coat) to administer electric shocks (which were actually harmless) to the learner each time he gave the wrong answer.
 These shocks increased every time the learner gave a wrong answer, from 15 - 450 volts.